Doodle Art I

-I recently started organizing all my ink, pencil, and marker doodle art over the past five years into a consolidated collection.
+I recently started organizing all my ink, pencil, and marker doodle art that I’ve scribbled here or there over the past couple of years.

-This effort is long overdue because I literally have doodles after doodles spread out across my many notebooks, multiple sketchbooks, random sticky notes, and loose sheets paper stuffed into my desk drawers.
+This effort is quite overdue because I literally have doodles after doodles scattered about across my many notebooks, sketchbooks, random sticky notes, and loose sheets of paper stuffed into desk drawers.

-At any rate, let’s quickly agree on what doodle art is in the first place.
+At any rate, let’s quickly go over what doodle art is in the first place.

 What is doodle art?